Can oral cavity and oropharyngeal cancers be prevented?

-Since these vaccines are only effective if given before someone is infected with HPV, they are given at an early age, before a person is likely to become sexually active.
+Since these vaccines are only effective if given before someone is infected with HPV, they are given when a person is young, before they are likely to become sexually active.

-For more information on HPV, see our document Human Papilloma Virus (HPV), Cancer, and HPV Vaccines -- Frequently Asked Questions.
+For more information see our document HPV Vaccines.

 Treat pre-cancerous growths

 Areas of leukoplakia or erythroplakia in the mouth sometimes progress to cancer.
 Doctors often remove these areas, especially if a biopsy shows they contain areas of dysplasia (abnormal growth) when looked at under a microscope.